-We welcome applications from girls and boys from other schools, often accepting more than the PAN for that year (PAN is set at 75 for September 2022), subject to the efficient education of all pupils and class sizes not being exceeded.
-Consequently, roughly a third of each year group is from candidates new to the school, making the Sixth Form welcoming to all and there being no barriers to making new friends.
+We welcome applications from girls and boys from other schools, often accepting more than the PAN for that year (PAN is set at 100 for September 2024), subject to the efficient education of all pupils and class sizes not being exceeded.
+Consequently, nearly a half of each year group is from students new to the school, making the Sixth Form welcoming to all and there being no barriers to making new friends.

 If you wish to apply, our process is managed online through www.judd.applicaa.com/year12.

-The deadline for applications to The Judd School is midnight on Monday 31st January 2022.
+The deadline for applications to The Judd School is midnight on Wednesday 31st January 2024.
 This is to enable us to plan staffing and the timetable for September, based on expected numbers in each subject.

 However, it is important to note that no offers will be made in the Spring.
-In the past, predictions have been sought from existing schools and offers made on that basis.
-Our admissions policy instead makes offers only on the basis of results on the next working day following GCSE results day.
-Students must, therefore, submit their results to us on GCSE results day in August 2022, so that the oversubscription criteria can be applied.
+Our admissions policy makes offers only on the basis of results on the next working day following GCSE results day, then in the subsequent week.

+Students must, therefore, submit their results to us on GCSE results day in August 2024, so that the oversubscription criteria can be applied.
 Failure to do so will mean that students can only be placed on a waiting list should others reject their place.

-Students are expected to study 4 subjects in Year 12 and to continue those 4 into Year 13.
-Should a student wish instead to study either 3 or 5 subjects from the start of Year 12, then they will need to submit a supporting statement explaining their reasons when they submit their results in the Summer.
-Elite academics (typical minimum average score of 8.5 at GCSE) may be looking to study 5, elite sportsman or musicians may be looking to study only 3 to give time to their other commitments.
+Students are expected to study 4 subjects in Year 12 and most continue those 4 into Year 13.
+Should a student wish instead to study either 3 subjects from the start of Year 12, then they will need to submit a supporting statement explaining their reasons when they submit their results in the Summer.
+Elite sportspeople or musicians may be looking to study only 3 to give time to their other commitments.
+We also accept a fourth subject studied externally, such as a foreign language, on the condition that three are studied in Judd throughout the Sixth Form.

-A Level Results 2021
+A Level Results 2023